-Below are some of my settlements for accidents and injuries that were caused by a cruise line.
+First, I’m going to share some of my settlements for accidents and injuries that happened while on a cruise ship.
 All the settlements in this article are before deduction for attorney’s fees and expenses.

 Lady tripped and fell over a threshold on a cruise ship.
 We claimed it was an optical illusion.
-She had surgery to fix her arm fracture.
-We were co-counsel on the case.
+She had surgery to fix her broken arm (humerus).

-Settlement against a cruise line when my client, a passenger, fractured her ankle.
-She she slipped and fell on water while walking up the stairs on the outside deck of the ship.
+Settlement against a cruise line when my client, a passenger, fractured a bone.
+She slipped and fell on water.
+It happened while walking on stairs on a cruise ship.

 For a man in his forties who was injured while cruising on Carnival cruise ship Imagination.
 Our client, a resident of Baltimore, Maryland was sitting down on a tender on his way from the cruise ship to Grand Cayman.